Support

 Go to Settings and tap "Restore Purchases."
 Your premium access will be restored as long as you're signed in to the same Apple ID used for the original purchase.
 If you continue to have trouble, please contact us and we'll help sort it out.

-What's included in Premium?
+What's included in PlatePal Pro?

 - Multi-Gym Profiles let you save separate plate inventories for every gym you train at and switch between them with a tap.